josmar-crwdstffng/angular/aio/content/guide/dependency-injection-providers.md

 <code-example path="dependency-injection/src/app/providers.component.ts" region="EvenBetterLogger"></code-example>

-The injector needs providers for both this new logging service and its dependent `UserService`.
+The injector needs providers for both this new logging service and the associated dependent `UserService`.

 <a id="aliased-class-providers"></a>